google/mug/README.md

 ## [Iterate](https://google.github.io/mug/apidocs/com/google/mu/util/Iterate.html)

+Java 8 `Stream` API provides `forEach()` to iterate over a stream, but only if you don't have to throw checked exceptions.
 If you have a Java 8 `Stream` of objects to write to an `ObjectOutputStream`, you won't be able to use `forEach` because `writeObject()` throws `IOException`.
 You can use `Iterate` instead:

 ```java